nest/nest-simulator/doc/nest-3/GIDCollections.rst

-GIDCollections in SLI and Python
+NodeCollections in SLI and Python
 ================================

 It was decided in the `Open NEST VC 8
 Aug <https://github.com/nest/nest-simulator/wiki/2016-08-08-Open-NEST-Developer-Video-Conference>`__
-to remove subnets which represent structure in the simulation kernel and move all structure representation to the script layer in form of GIDCollections (see also
+to remove subnets which represent structure in the simulation kernel and move all structure representation to the script layer in form of NodeCollections (see also
 `#417 <https://github.com/nest/nest-simulator/issues/417>`__).

-Design of GIDCollections
+Design of NodeCollections
 ------------------------

-``GIDCollection``\ s were introduced as a compact representation of network nodes.
+``NodeCollection``\ s were introduced as a compact representation of network nodes.

 Principles
 ~~~~~~~~~~

-``GIDCollection``\ s represent the nodes of a network on the script
+``NodeCollection``\ s represent the nodes of a network on the script
 level (i.e., outside the kernel).
 They are as compact as possible and
 support efficient operations, especially connection generation and
 status changes or queries.

-The script controls the lifetime of the ``GIDCollection``, i.e., a
+The script controls the lifetime of the ``NodeCollection``, i.e., a
-``GIDCollection`` is deleted when the corresponding object is deleted at
+``NodeCollection`` is deleted when the corresponding object is deleted at
 the script level, either explicitly or by going out of scope.

 Consideration is given first and foremost to the Python level, since it